stormbeard/thesis/proposal/proposal.md

 Disk queue length is the average number of Stargate operations in flight for the duration of the last round of gathered statistics.
-A value of 200 operations was chosen as the ceiling, so if there anything higher than this will not contribute to the fitness value.
-I've chosen to use this metric in the fitness function due to the fact that it may be used across different types of drive technologies without needing to change the default "worst-case" values used when there is a failure gathering disk stats.
+A value of 200 operations was chosen as the ceiling; therefore, anything higher than this ceiling will not contribute to the fitness value.
+I've chosen to use this metric in the fitness function due to the fact that it can be used across different types of drive technologies without needing to change the default "worst-case" values used when there is a failure gathering disk stats.
 If I were to use average times for op completion, there would be a need to consider the type of drive whose fitness is being measured.
 This metric combats the interfering workload problem seen in both heterogeneous and homogeneous clusters.

 #### Metrics: Disk Fullness